SOP-MINI/sop-site/regulamin-sop1-en.md

 - The laboratory consists of five classes denoted as Lab0, Lab1, Lab2, Lab3, Lab4.
 The laboratory classes take place according to the schedule provided on the course website.
 The course website also includes preparation materials for classes.

   - L0 class is devoted to the preparation of the environment.
 During this class, students have to recall the skills of the Unix Fundamentals course and to configure the development environment.
 Any deficiencies in the configuration or skills (e.g., lack of intellisense, underlining errors in the editor or poor ability to navigate through directories) in all subsequent classes will not be an excuse for poor grades and cannot be used as an excuse for less strict grading.

   - Lab1, Lab2, Lab3 and Lab4 classes assess abilities in the topics given in the laboratory schedule.
-You should prepare on your own for each class, using the materials on the course website and lecture materials.
+Students should prepare on their own for each class, using the materials on the course website and lecture materials.
 Each of the classes consists of three parts:

     - questions and answers (approx. 30 minutes): during this part, the teacher answers students' questions.
     - entry (8 minutes): solving the moodle test
     - programming task (90 minutes)
 - In the exam session, there is a retake where you can improve your grades in exactly one topic (Lab1, Lab2, Lab3, or Lab4).
 You can retake either one part (test, program) or both.
 Registration for the retakes will start immediately after the last laboratory classes in the semester and will be open for **24 hours** only.

 # Course materials